-- atazanavir, a medicine used to treat HIV-1 infection - clopidogrel, an antiplatelet medicine - cyclosporin or mycophenolate mofetil, used for immune system problems - methotrexate, used for psoriasis and rheumatoid arthritis - digoxin, used for heart problems - ketoconazole or clarithromycin, used to treat infections information on medicines to be careful with or avoid while taking this medicine.
+- atazanavir, a medicine used to treat HIV-1 infection - clopidogrel, an antiplatelet medicine - ciclosporin or mycophenolate mofetil, used for immune system problems - methotrexate, used for psoriasis and rheumatoid arthritis - digoxin, used for heart problems - ketoconazole or clarithromycin, used to treat infections

 These medicines may be affected by this medicine or may affect how well it works.
 You may need different amounts of your medicines, or you may need to take different medicines.
-Your doctor and pharmacist have more